 Part of the beauty of this journey of discovery lies in the element of surprise.
 It’s impossible to remember everything lost until it’s been found again.
 Most of us simply adapt, thinking that a compromised state of functioning is normal.
 But this is a lie, because if any part of the authentic self has been suppressed, then we are actually dis-empowered.
 The lost and buried treasure of our submerged self is a place where our deepest power lies.
 And to uncover the treasure again is to reclaim our natural inborn spiritual power.

 For myself, finding the lost treasure trove has involved reconnecting with the Feminine Lover-Goddess.
 The Goddess has many forms.
 But it is particularly the Lover-Goddess that often falls by the wayside.
 She is by far the most culturally misrepresented and suppressed.
 And she is the hardest to re-embrace due to social conditioning.
-She is the pure, non-polarized, sexual expression of the Divine Feminine in full magnitude.
+She is a pure, non-polarized expression of the Divine Feminine in full magnitude.
 Yet she is portrayed through cultural filters of distortion, or told that her unique expression is wrong.
 So women in turn, tell themselves they are wrong.
 I have told myself I am wrong.
 And that’s how personal truth gets buried away in the hidden graveyard of the mind.